dhollerbach/chef/README.md

 * **kitchen converge** - Runs the recipes on the virtual machine(s) created by kitchen
 * **kitchen verify** - Runs any tests that you have written against the virutal machine(s) using inspec

+### ChefSpec
+* **sudo chef exec rspec** - Generates the resources needed for a unit test.
+Then, runs the unit tests accordingly.
+This command should be run from within a cookbook

 ### Chef Troubleshooting / Best Practices
 * **sudo chef exec foodcritic <path_to_cookbook>** - Checks a cookbook for chef design best practices
 * **sudo chef exec cookstyle <path_to_cookbook>** - Checks a cookbook for ruby design best practices